Author: AspirePlus Educational Trust

 1. The Process

 a) Tameside’s online application form will invite parents to name 6 schools/academies in order of preference; these can be in or out of Tameside.
 In allocating places Longdendale and Rayner Stephens will be part of the equal preference scheme co-ordinated by Tameside Council, details of which can be found in the ‘Moving On’ booklet.

 b) The online application form will give parents the opportunity to include information to support an application to the appropriate school/academy.

 c) A common timetable for all is applicable including a single notification date.
 The closing date for applications is 31st October 2018.
 Applications received after this date will be considered after all applications received on time have been processed, this rule applies even if your child has exceptional medical or social needs, or has a sibling at the academy.
 If your application is late, you may not receive an offer of a school/academy place on National Offer Day.

-d) Changes to preferences, ranking order or student details, will not be allowed after the closing date of 31st October except in exceptional circumstances.
+d) Changes to preferences, ranking order or learner details, will not be allowed after the closing date of 31st October except in exceptional circumstances.
 The closing date for submission if there are exceptional circumstances is 17th November.
 Exceptional circumstances are applied in limited situations, for example, the family has recently moved address.
 Evidence must be provided to support the request.
 An intention to change address cannot be considered by the Trust until the move has actually taken place and proof is available, or parents may provide a solicitor’s letter confirming an exchange of contracts on a property, or a tenancy agreement.
 No changes can be considered even where there are exceptional circumstances once information has been exchanged with the other admission bodies by the Council, because the allocations process has commenced.
 In the case of secondary schools/academies this date is the 19th November.